 About Oxford House > Who We Are

 Oxford House was established in 1884 as the first “settlement house” to open where students and graduates from Keble College, Oxford undertook a period of residential volunteering to learn first-hand about the realities of urban poverty.
 These volunteers were either graduates or worked locally and lived upstairs in Oxford House which was like a mini Oxford college in the heart of Bethnal Green.
 Volunteers provided practical support to alleviate or remove the impact of poverty to the local community by creating projects such as youth clubs, poor man’s lawyer, labour exchanges and adult education classes.
-We are still based in our lovely (though slightly creaking) Grade II listed building that overlooks Derbyshire Street Pocket Park and Weaver’s Fields.
+We are still based in our lovely refurbished Grade II listed building overlooking Derbyshire Street Pocket Park and Weaver’s Fields.

 o We provide affordable office space to circa 30 organisations, charities and social businesses.
 We also provide affordable meeting and events space and in partnership with others provide a programme of community classes and events.